Mathis003/LINFO1252/README.md

 ## Description

 Welcome to the repository containing my solutions to the exercises from the LINFO1252 course at UCLouvain, part of the Civil Engineering program.
-This repository is a collection of my solutions to the programming exercises from the LINFO1252 course at UCLouvain.
 These exercises cover various topics in computer science and are implemented in the C programming language.

 ## Course Information